-Our work extends recent theoretical and methodological innovations in the experimental international status literature which establish a relationship between public opinion and state status (Kitagawa & Chu 2021, Morse & Pratt 2021, Powers & Renshon 2021, Viskupič 2020).
-We field an original survey experiment to test the relationship between individual and relative status in the realm of public opinion.
 In a US sample, we find that information about a small aid donation increases the individual status of the donor state.
-For example, aid from India increases positive perceptions of India.
+For example, aid from China to the US increases positive perceptions of China.
 We also identify that information affects the status of other states that do not participate in the transaction.
 Continuing the example, aid from China increases positive perceptions of India, even though India is not involved in giving or receiving aid.
 However, Chinese aid has no impact on perceptions of the UK, a more established aid donor also not involved in the transaction.
 When we compare the relative status of states, we find a similar pattern.
-Indian foreign aid decreases perceptions of both American and British status relative to India, suggesting that the US and UK belong to the same peer group while China and India belong to a separate group.
-In a complementary priming experiment, we confirm that respondents see China and India as part of a group of emerging donors.
-Across all states, giving or receiving aid does not change the rank of states in the international hierarchy.
+Indian foreign aid decreases perceptions of American and British status relative to India, a notable pattern given Americans' concerns about relative loss (Brutger & Rathbun 2021).
+Finally, across all states, giving or receiving aid does not change the rank of states in the international hierarchy.
+These changes (or lack thereof) in international status across individual, relative, and systemic dimensions can be best understood through our expanded framework.
 Our analysis highlights both the opportunities states have to alter their position in the international system relative to some states, but not others, as well as the limitations to their ability to change the international order.

 To test the external validity of these findings, we apply our measures of relative status to three existing experiments on foreign aid and status (Carnegie & Dolan 2020, Dietrich et al. 2018, Mattingly & Sundquist 2021).
 In line with the established literature, we replicate previous analyses and confirm that foreign aid increases the individual status of aid donors.
-We also find that the relative status of aid donors compared to other states outside the transaction also increases, but only amongst states with whom the aid donors can be reasonably seen to compete.
-The reanalysis of these works shows the utility of our framework in extending international status studies through inter-state comparisons.
+We also find that the relative status of aid donors compared to other states outside the transaction also increases, but only amongst particular states.
+The reanalysis of these works shows the utility of our framework and offers future research avenues for extending international status studies through inter-state comparisons.

 Our results have several implications for status change in the international system.
 First, our work brings concepts honed in the observational international status literature to the burgeoning field of experimental international status.
 In this paper, we demonstrate the value of including relative status measures in experiments on public opinion.
 By measuring status as simultaneously individual and relational, we match status concepts to appropriate empirical measurements and deepen previous conclusions about the impact of status-altering actions.
 Second, our approach highlights the way status-changing events reverberate across the international ecosystem.
-Depending on which aspects of group identity are salient, the relative status of some non-acting states change.
-Relative status changes depend on whether observers see the status-changing action as relevant to a comparison state.
-While future work should theorize about how individuals and states identify relevant "targets," these findings contribute an essential first step by establishing that peer groupings, or "status communities" impact the reverberation of status-updates in the international system.
-In the words of Frank (1985), status is "local."
-New evidence from survey experiments suggests that publics engage in status categorization and update their beliefs about the relative position of states across and within these communities differently, at least in the case of small statuschanging actions.
+Do the individual and relative status' of non-acting states change?
+While future work should theorize about how individuals and states identify relevant "targets," these findings contribute an essential first step by establishing that singular status actions may have broader implications.
 This implies that policymakers must carefully consider who the peers of a given state are before encouraging normatively good positions, such as decreasing carbon emissions (Keohane 2010) or improving women's rights (Bush & Zetterberg 2020).
 Finally, this paper contributes to a growing body of literature that shows status is not only driven by security considerations but also by economic and symbolic gestures (Brutger & Kertzer 2018, Carnegie & Dolan 2020, Hafner-Burton & Montgomery 2006, Larson & Shevchenko 2010, Morse & Pratt 2021, Powers & Renshon 2021).